vaclovas2020/weblang_app_example/README.md

 # Example Weblang web application for testing Weblang CLI

-This is Weblang program for testing weblang programming language and Weblang CLI Please use for testing purposes only.
+This is Weblang program for testing Weblang programming language and Weblang CLI Please use for testing purposes only.

 1. Add GPG public key: